-- Take a bath or shower with regular soap and shampoo, if desired. - Dry off with a clean towel, making sure skin is completely dry. - Use the remaining three cloths as follows: - Cloth #4: Gently wipe the FRONT of your body, starting from the neck down to your feet. - Cloth #5: Gently wipe the BACK of your body, starting from the neck down to your feet.
-(You may need another person to assist you.)
+- Take a bath or shower with r soap and shampoo, if desired - Dry off with a clean towel, m skin is completely dry. - Open two packages, using o cloths as follows: - Cloth #1: Gently wipe the FRe your body, starting from the to your feet. - Cloth #2: Gently wipe the BA body, starting from the neck to your feet.
+(You may need a person to assist you.) - Take a bath or shower with re soap and shampoo, if desired - Dry off with a clean towel, m skin is completely dry. - Use the remaining three clot follows: - Cloth #4: Gently wipe the FRG your body, starting from the to your feet. - Cloth #5: Gently wipe the BA body, starting from the neck to your feet.
+(You may need a person to assist you.) - Day ofDo NOT shower or bathe.surgeryYou may wash your hand.